li-ju666/cow-data-management/README.md

    ```

 ### Access
-If you are deploying the system in a local environment, you can access the page on <http://localhost:5000>.
+If you are deploying the system in a local environment, you can access the page on <http://localhost:8000>.
-Otherwise you can access the page with the IP address or DNS of the server on port 5000.
+Otherwise you can access the page with the IP address of the server on port 8000.

 ### Stop
 To stop the system but keep all data inserted: